maphew/zadam-trilium-wiki/Server installation.md

 This pages describes installing Trilium on your own server.
-You might want to do this in case you want to setup [[sync|Synchronization]] or you want to use it as online version of Trilium accessible from anywhere.
+You might want to do this in case you want to set up [[sync|Synchronization]] or you want to use it as online version of Trilium accessible from anywhere.

 There are three options how to do this, each one with some advantage: